aquapaka/dotfiles/README.md

 - Edit ```install-packages.ps1```, comment out packages/apps that are not needed
 - Run ```install-packages.ps1``` script with **Powershell** to install nessesary packages (⚠️ Note: sometime installation could fail, keep re-run the script until all packages has been installed)

+### Add New Environment Variables

+Add those to Path variables

+- ```%USERPROFILE%\.local\bin```

+### Restart

+- After everything above are done, restart the PC one time to make sure all new program paths are registered.

 ----------------------------

- *🚩 Continue below after MSYS2 has been installed through install-packages.ps1*
+ *🚩 Continue below after MSYS2 has been installed through install-packages.ps1 and you have restarted the pc*

 ### Change MSYS2 home directory